Natasha’s law guidance: 5 key things to consider

 If you want to maximise labelling accuracy and consistency, technology can help.
 There are many great solutions for labelling and recipe management out there, including Star Chef and Brother.

 Ensuring your staff are following the correct process checks is also important.
-A hospitality checklist app, Hubl is designed to make daily operations easier, covering key tasks like cleaning and temperature checks.
+A hospitality checklist app, such as Hubl are designed to make daily operations easier, covering key tasks like cleaning and temperature checks.

 Why Is Natasha’s Law So Important?